This list is representative of the nature and number of electives offered each year.

 Professor Constance E. Helfat

-This research to practice seminar uses academic research to understand the strategy of a company.
-In a small group format, students will take a deep dive into a company’s history and evolution—in this case, Apple Inc. The course will cover Apple from its inception to the present day, including its initial business strategy in personal computers, its corporate strategy expansion to other product-markets, its international expansion, its marketing strategy, and the role of its chief executive officer.
+This is a Research to Practice Seminar course that uses academic research to understand the strategy of a company.
+The course uses the small group format to take a deep dive into a company’s history and evolution – in this case, for Apple Inc. The course will cover Apple from its inception to the present day, including its initial business strategy in personal computers, its corporate strategy expansion to other product-markets, its international expansion, its marketing strategy, and the role of its chief executive officer.
 It presents an opportunity to apply everything that you have learned from your strategy-related courses thus far at Tuck, to learn and apply new concepts, and to learn from academic research.

 ENTREPRENEURSHIP & INNOVATION STRATEGY (EIS)